banner-ecuador

 Flight

 The university will not be arranging a group flight for this program; students must make their own flight arrangements.
-The portion of the program taking place in Ecuador is May 11 - June 2, 2023.

 To encourage students to travel together, we will provide the itinerary of a suggested flight to and from Quito.
 We strongly advise students to book themselves onto this flight.
 This information will be in your post-acceptance materials.